 Mounting options: permanently installed, flexible or as a solar bag.

-The charge controller – gentle charging for your battery
+The charge controller – Gentle charging for your battery

-- protects against overloading,
+- protects against overload

 The battery – energy storage on board